Coal Generates Less Than 50% Of Australian Electricity For First Time - UrduPoint

 "We must be implementing sensible solutions now, not in a decade, or two decades, to be certain that Australia's energy needs will be met."

-Buckley said while Australia's investment in the sector was growing, it lagged behind other countries.
+Buckley said that while Australia's investment in the sector was growing, it lagged behind other countries.

 "China has overtaken Australia in renewables.
 It is investing nearly a trillion Australian Dollars ($671 billion) a year in clean tech and when it comes to renewables," he said.